Colin Kaepernick Says He's 'With' Eric Reid After Malcolm Jenkins Confrontation

 Colin Kaepernick Says He's 'With' Eric Reid After Malcolm Jenkins ConfrontationOctober 21, 2018

-Carolina Panthers safety Eric Reid had a confrontation with Philadelphia Eagles safety Malcolm Jenkins before Sunday's game, but Colin Kaepernick made it clear he was siding with his former teammate:
+Carolina Panthers safety Eric Reid had a confrontation with Philadelphia Eagles safety Malcolm Jenkins before Sunday's game, and Colin Kaepernick made it clear he sides with his former teammate:

 Reid seemingly had to be held back by his teammates during the coin toss Sunday: